leok974/leo-portfolio/docs/SECURITY.md

 - No user PII persisted; chat context ephemeral
 - Consider adding request IDs & provider choice for forensic tracing

+## Data Store Hardening
+- RAG `rag.sqlite` is forced into WAL mode with `busy_timeout=10000` so readers and writers can coexist without blocking the main event loop.
+- Connection open/commit paths use a 5× exponential backoff before failing, eliminating crash loops previously triggered by `sqlite3.OperationalError: database is locked` during concurrent warmup + ingest.

+## Tools Execution Controls
+- Dangerous tools are disabled by default.
+The exec endpoint (`POST /api/tools/exec`) refuses tools marked as dangerous unless `ALLOW_TOOLS=1`.
+- For script execution, `run_script` additionally requires `ALLOW_SCRIPTS` to include the relative script path (comma/semicolon separated).
+Requests outside the allowlist return `script not in allowlist`.
+- All tool file operations resolve against `REPO_ROOT` (default repository root) using a safe-join to prevent path traversal.
+An audit log is appended to `data/tools_audit.log` for each run (tool name, arguments, timing, exit code or error).
+ - Optional pre-flight checks (default-on for dangerous tools): before running, the API queries `git_status`.
+If the repo is dirty (modified/added/deleted/renamed/untracked) or behind its base (default `origin/main`), execution is blocked with an explicit error.
+Override with `ALLOW_DIRTY_TOOLS=1` and/or `ALLOW_BEHIND_TOOLS=1` when you intend to proceed.

 ## Incident Response TODO
 - Add runbook: fallback failure vs both-provider outage
 - Automate model warm pull at deploy time